Start an exciting career in welding

-Credentialing organization may change requirements without notice.
+Credentialing organizations may change requirements without notice.

-Frequently asked questions about welding.
+Frequently asked questions about Welding

 What is welding?

 Welding is important because it is actually one of the most essential journeyman trades in the world.
-Without welding, there would be no vehicles on the road and many buildings, gates and fences would cease to exist.
+Without welding, there would be no vehicles on the road and many buildings, gates, and fences would cease to exist.

-What do students learn for welding
+What do students learn for Welding?

 What type of places or positions do welding students work in after graduation?